741 Colonel Ledyard Highway

 2025 meeting; (3) Job Descriptions - Councilor Buhle noted the Committee reviewed

-updates with Human Resources Director Christine Dais regarding the following: Mechanic
+updates with Human Resources Director Christine Dias regarding the following: Mechanic

-and Assistant to the Tax Collector; and (4) Reappointments to the Farmers Market
+Department; and Assistant to the Tax Collector; and (4) Reappointments to the Farmers

-Committee and the Parks, Recreation & Senior Citizens Commission - Councilor Buhle
+Market Committee and the Parks, Recreation & Senior Citizens Commission - Councilor

-noted these reappointments would be forwarded to the Town Council’s July 9, 2025 Agenda
+Buhle noted these reappointments would be forwarded to the Town Council’s July 9, 2025

 .